Dashboard

 AXIS Live Stream Widget

-Best for: Camera monitoring, visual verification
+Best for: Video monitoring, visual verification

 Settings: